OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 Let's see what contracts OpenZeppelin provides for helping us work with ERC721:

-- The `IERC721`, `IERC721Metadata`, `IERC721Enumerable` interfaces are part of the [IERC721.sol](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/IERC721.sol) file, which document the interfaces.
+- The [`IERC721`](api/token/ERC721#ierc721), [`IERC721Metadata`](api/token/ERC721#ierc721metadata), [`IERC721Enumerable`](api/token/ERC721#ierc721enumerable) contracts document the interfaces.
-- [ERC721](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/ERC721.sol) — is the full implementation of ERC721, and the contract you'll most likely be inheriting from.
+- [`ERC721`](api/token/ERC721#erc721) — is the full implementation of ERC721, and the contract you'll most likely be inheriting from.
-- [IERC721Receiver](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/IERC721Receiver.sol) — in some cases, it's beneficial to be 100% certain that a contract knows how to handle ERC721 tokens (imagine sending an in-game item to an exchange address that can't send it back!).
-When using `safeTransferFrom()`, the contract checks to see that the receiver is an `IERC721Receiver`, which implies that it knows how to handle ERC721 tokens.
-If you're writing a contract that accepts 721 tokens, you'll want to implement this interface.
+- [`IERC721Receiver`](api/token/ERC721#ierc721receiver) — in some cases, it's beneficial to be 100% certain that a contract knows how to handle ERC721 tokens (imagine sending an in-game item to an exchange address that can't send it back!).
+When using [`safeTransferFrom()`](api/token/ERC721#ERC721.safeTransferFrom(address,address,uint256)), the contract checks to see that the receiver is an `IERC721Receiver`, which implies that it knows how to handle ERC721 tokens.
+If you're writing a contract that accepts ERC721 tokens, you'll want to implement this interface.
-- [ERC721Mintable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/ERC721Mintable.sol) — like the ERC20 version, ERC721Mintable allows addresses with the `Minter` role to mint tokens.
+- [`ERC721Mintable`](api/token/ERC721#erc721mintable) — like the ERC20 version, `ERC721Mintable` allows addresses with the `Minter` role to mint tokens.
-- [ERC721Pausable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC721/ERC721Pausable.sol) — like the ERC20 version, ERC721Pausable allows addresses with the `Pauser` role to freeze transfers of tokens.
+- [`ERC721Pausable`](api/token/ERC721#erc721pausable) — like the ERC20 version, `ERC721Pausable` allows addresses with the `Pauser` role to freeze transfers of tokens.

 We'll use these contracts to tokenize the time of our dogsitters: when a dogsitter wants to sell an hour of their time to watch a dog, they can mint an ERC721 token that represents that hour slot and then sell this token on an exchange.
 Then they'll go to the owner's house at the right time to watch their doggos.